Medical-Surgical Nursing in Canada - Elsevier eBook on VitalSource, 4th Edition

 Elsevier eBook on VitalSource

-Learn how to become an exceptional caregiver in Canada’s evolving health care environment!
-Adapted by a team of 4 experienced Canadian nurse-educators and a slate of expert contributors from across the country, the 4th Canadian Edition of Medical-Surgical Nursing in Canada offers up-to-date coverage of the latest trends, hot topics, and clinical developments in the field.
-Completely revised and updated content explores patient care in various clinical settings and focuses on key topics such as patient safety, exam preparation, evidence-informed practice, prioritization, patient and caregiver teaching, culturally competent care, and the determinants of health.
-A variety of helpful boxes and tables make it easy for students to find essential information and the accessible writing style makes even the most complex concepts easy to grasp.
-Best of all — a complete collection of learning and study resources helps students learn more effectively and offers valuable, real-world preparation for clinical practice.
+Teach your students how to become exceptional caregivers in today’s evolving health care environment!
+Adapted by a team of 4 experienced Canadian nurse-educators and a slate of expert contributors from across the country, the 4th edition of Medical-Surgical Nursing in Canada is the #1 market leader.
+Offering up-to-date coverage of the latest trends, hot topics, and clinical developments in the field, this new edition helps provide exceptional care in Canada’s fast-paced health care environment.
+Completely revised and updated content explores patient care in various clinical settings and focuses on key topics such as patient safety, exam preparation, evidence-informed practice, and collaborative care, all in the Canadian context.
+A variety of helpful boxes and tables make it easy for students to find essential information, and the accessible writing style make even the most complex concepts easy to grasp.
+Best of all — a complete collection of learning and study resources helps your students learn more effectively and offers valuable, real-world preparation for clinical practice.

 - Highly readable format offers a strong foundation in medical-surgical nursing.